Anti-BDS laws: New York

-During the 2015-2016 legislative season, the New York legislature considered but ultimately rejected several anti-BDS bills.
-Among them A8220A, a bill sponsored by member of New York State Assembly and Democrat representative Charles D. Lavine.
+During the 2015–2016 legislative season, the New York legislature considered but ultimately rejected several anti-BDS bills.
+Among them was A8220A, a bill sponsored by member of New York State Assembly and Democrat representative Charles D. Lavine.
 According to Benjamin Weinthal, fellow at the think tank Foundation for Defense of Democracies and Asaf Romirowsky, director of the pro-Israeli Scholars for Peace in the Middle East, the threat of such bills was enough to prompt Erste Group to shut down an Austrian BDS group's bank account.

 In May 2016, governor Andrew Cuomo signed executive order 157 into law.
-The order mandated the creation of a blacklist of institutions and companies by the Commissioner of the Offices of General Services "that the Commissioner determines, using credible information available to the public, participate[s] in boycott, divestment, or sanctions activity targeting Israel, either directly or through a parent or subsidiary."
+The order mandated the creation of a blacklist of institutions and companies by the Commissioner of the Offices of General Services "that the Commissioner determines, using credible information available to the public, participate[s] in boycott, divestment, or sanctions activity targeting Israel, either directly or through a parent or subsidiary".
 The blacklist would be published on a government website and public entities would be required to divest from blacklisted institutions.
 To be taken off the blacklist, institutions would have to provide written evidence to the Commissioner that they are no longer boycotting Israel.
 In an op-ed in The Washington Post defending the executive order, Cuomo compared BDS with terrorism and murder: